-I didn’t know what to expect when I first arrived here, but the many touristic attractions in Targu Mures are reason to return again.
-This has happened to me several times with cities in Romania not calling out to me, but once I went there discovering many things to visit.
+I didn’t know what to expect when I first arrived here, but the many touristic attractions in Targu Mures are reasons to return again.
+This has happened to me several times with cities in Romania not calling out to me, but once I went there discovered many things to visit.
 Targu Mures was one of these cities, not very attractive until I arrived there for the first time.

 Things to See in Targu Mures: